-Each student will be assigned either the Director or the Deputy Director of the Diploma as their Adviser of Studies.
+You will be assigned either the Director or the Deputy Director of the Diploma as your Adviser of Studies.
 Both operate an open-door policy when in the office (subject to Scottish Government rules and advice around coronavirus), or you can make an appointment via Zoom at a mutually convenient time.

 Common worries affecting students might include:

 Getting to grips with study

 It is important to manage your time effectively and to establish a study routine that will enable you to prepare for classes, to complete coursework on time and to ensure that you understand things as you go along.
-This is especially the case on the Diploma, where we are teaching practical skills that may be new to you in ways that may be new to you, and where we require active participation from all our students on all courses.
+This is especially the case on the Diploma, where we are teaching practical skills that may be new to you in ways that may be new to you, and where we require active participation from all of our students on all courses.
 If you are experiencing difficulty with study habits, you may find it helpful to consult one of our advisers in the Student Learning Service.
-Information about the other student support services may be seen on the Current Student web page.
+Information about the other student support services may be seen on the Current Students web page.

 There is Postgraduate funding available from the Student Awards Agency Scotland (SAAS), in the form of a tuition fee loan of up to £5,500 and a “living costs” loan of up to £4,500.